Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 Participants also raised strong concerns about \textbf{hallucinations and misleading outputs}, underscoring the need for explicit error signaling and safeguards.
 Many respondents requested features that flag potentially hallucinated content, provide warnings, or incorporate built-in fact-checking mechanisms.
 As one participant succinctly stated, ``Flagging hallucinatory content.
 Proper warnings (not in fine print) also help'' (R6).
 Others emphasized reducing hallucinations altogether, with one participant stating, ``Reduce hallucinations'' (R8), and another calling for ``clear uncertainty indicators, citations linked to verifiable sources, and explanations of reasoning steps'' to increase trust (R45).
-These responses highlight participants' awareness of AI failure modes and their desire for systems that proactively surface limitations rather than obscuring them.

-Finally, a minority of participants expressed \textbf{explicit skepticism toward the use of AI in education}.
-Rather than attempting to impose trust through persuasive or opaque design choices, participants emphasized that effective educational use of AI requires acknowledging its limitations and potential for error.
-As one participant succinctly reflected, ``I think features that prioritize perceived trustworthiness undermine the nuance of AI deception.
-It seems more pragmatic to me for educational perspectives to accept that AI is a tool that typically requires some skepticism to leverage effectively.''
-(R11)